armbian/documentation/docs/boards/nanopineo.md

 - images are in preview / beta state.
 [Feedback is welcome](http://forum.armbian.com/index.php/topic/1580-nanopi-neo/page-5)!
+Those images might not be simple upgradable.
+For experts only.